Omar Ba

 Omar Ba depicts an array of hybrid figures and ancestral references emerging from backgrounds first covered in black, yellow and orange paint.
 He offers us a poetic cosmogony in an explosion of colours, motifs and textures, subtly translating the mysteries and lessons that pave the path to Kaïdara.
 The exhibition, far more than a simple illustrative work, gives the artist an opportunity to explore African realities and myths.

-Omar Ba, born in 1977 in Dakar, figures among the African painters to captivate the international contemporary art world with their work since the 2010s.
-After graduating from the École Nationale des Beaux-Arts in Dakar he went to Switzerland to pursue his studies in Geneva.
-His unique style fuses African and Wester influences within a body of work that examines themes including international politics, demographic challenges, societal changes and the environment.
-His art is often metaphorical and dreamlike, questioning the notions of identity and power while offering a committed reflection on the African continent’s place on the world stage.
+Omar Ba is one of the African painters whose complex oeuvre has captivated the international contemporary art scene since the 2010s.
+After studying at the École nationale des beaux-arts in Dakar, he furthered his training in Geneva, Switzerland.
+His unique style merges African and Western influences in a body of work that explores themes such as international politics, demographic challenges, societal changes, and the environment.
+Questioning notions of identity and power, his art, often metaphorical and dreamlike, offers a politically engaged perspective on the place of the African continent in today’s world.

 Born in 1977 in Senegal, Omar Ba lives and works in Dakar.
 His paintings, produced using a variety of techniques and materials, represent political and social motifs open to multiple interpretations.
 His artistic vocabulary raises historical and timeless questions while formulating a wholly contemporary artistic message.
 Omar Ba’s iconography features personal metaphors, ancestral references and hybrid figures.
 This combination of heterogeneous elements illustrates his desire to abolish boundaries and categories.
 His work, with its enigmatic nature and poetic intensity, rejects all forms of didactic narrative, seeking instead to express his subconscious and his symbolic interpretation of the real